microsoft/DirectXShaderCompiler/docs/DXIL.rst

-DECL.FNISCALLED                           Functions can only be used by call instructions DECL.MULTIPLENODEINPUTS                   A node shader may not have more than one input record DECL.NODELAUNCHINPUTTYPE                  Invalid input record type for node launch type DECL.NOTUSEDEXTERNAL                      External declaration should not be used DECL.PARAMSTRUCT                          Callable function parameter must be struct type DECL.PAYLOADSTRUCT                        Payload parameter must be struct type
+DECL.FNISCALLED                           Functions can only be used by call instructions DECL.MULTIPLENODEINPUTS                   A node shader may not have more than one input record DECL.NODELAUNCHINPUTTYPE                  Invalid input record type for node launch type DECL.NODEOUTPUTONMESHLAUNCH               Node outputs are not allowed on mesh launch node shaders.
+DECL.NOTUSEDEXTERNAL                      External declaration should not be used DECL.PARAMSTRUCT                          Callable function parameter must be struct type DECL.PAYLOADSTRUCT                        Payload parameter must be struct type